shuup/shuup/doc/howto/getting_started.rst

 Requirements
 ------------

 * Python 2.7.9+/3.4+. https://www.python.org/download/.
 * Any database supported by Django.

 Installation
 ------------

-..
-TODO:: Update this when Shuup is published to PyPI.

 This guide assumes familiarity with the PyPA tools for Python packaging, including ``pip`` and ``virtualenv``.